-The third edition of LIBER’s Journées leadership programme — exclusively for library directors — is scheduled for 13-15 May 2020.
+The third edition of LIBER’s Journées leadership programme — exclusively for library directors — is scheduled for mid-May 2021.

 The venue will be the Library and Information Centre Hungarian Academy of Sciences, in the heart of beautiful Budapest, Hungary.

 What Is LIBER Journées?

 The LIBER Journées is a tailored scientific programme designed for 20-25 Library Directors who are already in leadership positions in their institutions and who are looking ahead at delivering strategic change as libraries and institutions redefine themselves in an ever changing information and social environment.

 The LIBER Journées brings participants together with eminent global speakers for a stimulating, interactive and strategic programme, addressing major challenges that face us all.
 This seminar concentrates on strategic matters and challenges which may be illustrated by operational matters and practical examples.

 The 2021 theme is Leading Libraries in the World of Openness.